 It also includes controlling behaviour, such as isolating you from family and friends and coercive control, which includes a pattern of behaviour to frighten or humiliate you.

 Domestic abuse can happen to anyone, regardless of their gender or sexuality.
-At Longhurst Group, we understand that it can be very difficult to take the first steps to get help.
-If you are more comfortable, we can offer you the opportunity to speak to someone of the same gender or sexuality.
+We understand that it can be very difficult to take the first steps to get help.
+We can offer you the opportunity to speak to someone of the same gender or sexuality, if you'd prefer.

-We will support you to get the help you need and make sure you are not in any danger.
+We'll support you to get the help you need and make sure you're not in any danger.
 We can give you advice and support and work with other organisations to make sure you get all the support you need.

 If you’re in immediate danger, call 999 and ask for the police.